 We often lament over how small spaces lack storage, how they are difficult to decorate, and lack practicality.
 But let’s think about their perks for a minute: Small spaces are cozy, they encourage you to live a clutter-free life, and with just a few clever décor tricks, they can be just as functional (maybe even more) as large mansions.
 Plus, there’s the added eco-friendly bonus that petite quarters require less energy to heat up and cool down thanks to their minimal square footage, allowing you to leave a smaller carbon footprint.

 Whether you live in a studio or have a small bedroom, the key to living large is in the styling.
-From maximizing seating for a dinner party to making a space appear larger, read on for our favorite decorator-approved small-space tricks.
+From maximizing seating for a dinner party to making the area appear larger, read on for our favorite decorator-approved small-space tricks.

 Built-in kitchen banquettes are one of our favorite designer tricks.
 Installing a communal seat allows you to maximize seating—you may not have enough space for six chairs around your kitchen table, but you can easily seat four on a banquette and add two dining chairs.

 If you’re not ready to shell out for custom handiwork, purchasing a dining banquette can be a great alternative to chairs.